carlfriess/DoritOS/report/Report.md

 ### Cleanup

 Final bit of `init`'s side of spawning is doing some cleanup.
-This includes unmapping uneeded frames that were mapped to write data like paging state and such to the child as well as freeing the slots saved in the spawninfo.
+This includes unmapping unneeded frames that were mapped to write data like paging state and such to the child as well as freeing the slots saved in the spawninfo.

 ### Initialization

 Once the process is actually up and running, it needs to initialize itself.
-Just like `init` it will run through the initialization, including `paging_init`, `ram_alloc_init`, etc. but will additionally initialize the LMP and the RPC.
-To initialize the LMP, the process creates a new LMP channel and sends a registration message to `init`, along with it's endpoint capability.
+Just like `init` it will run through the initialization, including `paging_init`, `ram_alloc_init`, etc. but will additionally initialize LMP and AOS RPC.
+To initialize LMP, the process creates a new LMP channel and sends a registration message to `init`, along with it's endpoint capability.
 In the spawning process `init` registered itself to listen to incoming LMP messages and will therefore receive this message, register the process' endpoint and respond, finalizing the initialization.
-Only thing left is to initialize RPC and then the process can enter `main`.
+Only thing left is to initialize AOS RPC and then the process can enter `main`.

 ## Lightweight Message Passing (LMP)